schmaustech/hypershift-blog/README.md

 EOF
 ~~~

-Once the Hive config yaml is created apply it to the hub cluster to enable the running pods:
+Applu the Hive config yaml to the hub cluster to enable the running Hive component pods:

 ~~~bash
 $ oc create -f hiveconfig.yaml